Search for Schools and/or

-The face of engineering is rapidly changing, according to the Bureau of Labor Statistics.
-In the first decade of the 21st century, the BLS identified the following fastest growing engineering job specialties:
+The face of engineering is rapidly changing, according to the Bureau of Labor Statistics (BLS).
+In the first decade of the 21st century, the BLS identified the following fastest-growing engineering job specialties:

 • Biomedical engineering